MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/sources-coverage.md

 Monitor posts and comments on [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] pages without age restriction or geographical restriction that are added to your [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] page rules.
 You can also gather private messages, including attachments, for [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] pages if you add a social profile and explicitly allow the acquisition of private messages.

 > [!NOTE]
 > [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] groups, [unpublished page posts](https://www.facebook.com/business/help/835452799843730) (formerly known as dark posts), ads, and status updates are not available for monitoring or engagement at this time.
-Starting February 6th 2018, author information for Facebook posts is only available if you add a Facebook page profile for every page you own and keep their interaction tokens valid.
+As of February 6, 2018, author information for Facebook posts is only available if you add a Facebook page profile for every page you own and keep their interaction tokens valid.

 To add a [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] page rule, see [Add a Facebook pages rule](add-rules-search-topic.md#addFacebookRule).